LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 ![WSL-Logo](/img/logo-wsl.png)
 __________

-## What is the WSL and how it works?
+## What is the WSL and how it works ?

 The WSL for **W**indows **S**ubsystem for **L**inux is a compatibility layer developed by Microsoft for running Linux binaries natively (ELF format) in a console environment on Windows 10 and Windows 11.
 This ingenious technology provides a Linux-compatible kernel interface and can interact directly with the windows operating system with performances very close to a native Linux distribution.
 Moreover, it allows a user to chose a Linux distribution to install from the Microsoft Store (more info in below).